Coalgebraic Infinite Traces and Kleisli Simulations: Systems with Probabilistic Branching

-{Proof of Thm.\ \ref{thm:inftrsitgiry}}{\itshape}{\rmfamily} \begin{proof:inftrsitgiry} We have to check that polynomial $F$ and $T=\giry$ satisfy the assumptions in Prop.~\ref{prop:generalconstructionnotop}.
-The most nontrivial is Assumption~\ref{asm:existenceWeaklyFinalCoalgWeak2Lim}; there we rely on Kolmogorov's consistency theorem, for the fact that a limit is lifted to a limit.
+Now we show that polynomial $F$ and $T=\giry$ constitute an infinitary trace situation.
+To this end, we have to check that polynomial $F$ and $T=\giry$ satisfy the assumptions in Proposition~\ref{prop:generalconstructionnotop}.
+The most nontrivial is Assumption~(\ref{asm:existenceWeaklyFinalCoalgWeak2Lim}); there we rely on results in~\cite{schubert09terminalcoalgebras} for the fact that a limit is lifted to a limit.
 That the latter is indeed a 2-limit is not hard, exploiting suitable monotonicity.
-Details are found in Lem.~\ref{lem:satassumptionprob}.